 Illustration of SWOT one-pager

-For more inspirations on using SWOT check this article with examples how to grab attention to all issues of SWOT presentation.
-If you prefer conducting your SWOT analysis online, there are also bunch of mobile and cloud apps for personal or company SWOT as well.
+For more inspiration on using SWOT check this article with examples of how to grab attention to all issues of SWOT presentation.
+If you prefer conducting your SWOT analysis online, there are also a bunch of mobile and cloud apps for personal or company SWOT as well.

 3. PEST Analysis – testing your external environment

 This is a great tool to use in tandem with SWOT.
-It is useful for understanding market growth or decline, and as such the position, potential and direction for a business.
+It is useful for understanding market growth or decline, and as such the position, potential, and direction of a business.

 Slide illustrations of PEST analysis diagrams

 PEST analysis is commonly used in strategic and marketing planning or product development.
-If you look for more PEST visualizations, read our article on How to create great PEST-slide or presentation.
+If you look for more PEST visualizations, read our article on How to create a great PEST slide or presentation.

-4. Porter’s Five Forces – framework for identifying company’s environment
+4. Porter’s Five Forces – a framework for identifying a company’s environment

-Here’re some ideas how to present Porter’s 5 forces in a creative way.
-You may also search for more detailed explanation of how to analyze the competitive environment in this article.
+Here’re some ideas on how to present Porter’s 5 forces in a creative way.
+You may also search for a more detailed explanation of how to analyze the competitive environment in this article.